 Scarcity implies there is only a limited quantity of resources, e.g. finite fossil fuels and a limited quantity of manufactured goods.
 Because of scarcity, there is a constant opportunity cost – if you use resources to consume one good, you cannot consume another.

 The economic problem of pollution

-One of the most frequent problems is that economic decisions can have external effects on other people not involved in transaction.
+One of the most frequent problems is that economic decisions can have external effects on other people not involved in the transaction.
 For example, if you produce power from coal, the pollution affects people all over the world (acid rain, global warming).
-One reason this is a particular problem is that we cannot rely on the free market to provide the most efficient outcome.
+This is a particular problem because we cannot rely on the free market to provide the most efficient outcome.
 If we create negative externalities, we don’t take them into account when deciding how much to consume.
 This is why we can get overconsumption of driving a car into a city centre at peak hour.
 If everyone maximises their utility, it doesn’t lead to the most efficient outcome – but gridlock and wasted resources.

 Externalities, usually need some kind of government intervention.
 For example, taxes on negative externalities (e.g. sugar tax) or subsidies on positive externalities (e.g. free public education)

 But, even the solution to market failure (e.g. taxes, creates its own potential problems, such as how much to tax? will there be tax evasion?)

 Monopoly was an economic problem that Adam Smith was concerned about in his influential book of economics “A Wealth of Nations”.
 For various reasons firms can gain monopoly power – and therefore the ability to set high prices to consumers.
 Given a lack of alternatives, monopolies can make high profits at the expense of consumers, causing inequality within society.
 Monopoly power can also be seen through monopsony employers who pay lower wages to their workers.

 How to deal with the problem of monopoly? – A government may seek to encourage competition, e.g. rail franchising, or price regulation to prevent excessive prices.